 Looming investment decisions regarding South Africa’s energy choices and a just transition within our energy mix are of critical concern for our future well-being.
 In order to realise a justice-oriented and environmentally-attuned electricity future, we need astute political leadership that makes forward-thinking planning choices which are supported by industry and the citizens of South Africa.

-Here is a full list of the reports, which link to their PDFs:
+Here is a full list of the reports:

 - 50% by 2030: WWF

 - One Million Climate Jobs Campaign

 Happy Khambule, Project 90 by 2030: “All civil society energy reports have many commonalities, the most pertinent are no nuclear and grid parity of most renewable energy.”